 2. The first reference to the University in any publication should be "University of California, San Francisco (UCSF)."
 By using parenthesis around UCSF after the first reference, subsequent references may continue to be abbreviated to identify the campus as UCSF.

-3. In order to meet the editorial, design, and print standards that are expected of a UCSF publication, departments are asked to initiate publications projects with, or submit drafted publications to, the UCSF Office of Public Affairs for consultation or review.
+3. In order to meet the editorial, design, and print standards that are expected of a UCSF publication, departments are asked to initiate publications projects with, or submit drafted publications to, the UCSF Office of Communications for consultation or review.

 1. Publications may not contain information at variance with either Regents' or UCSF policies.